Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight: Abstract

 \section{Abstract}

-Lov{\'a}sz Local Lemma (LLL) is a very powerful tool in combinatorics and probability theory to show the possibility of avoiding all ``bad" events under some ``weakly dependent" condition.
-Over the last decades, the algorithmic aspect of LLL has also attracted lots of attention in theoretical computer science ~\cite{moser2010constructive,kolipaka2011moser,harvey2015algorithmic}.
-A tight criterion under which the \emph{abstract} version LLL (ALLL) holds was given by Shearer ~\cite{shearer1985problem}.
-It turns out that Shearer's bound is generally not tight for \emph{variable} version LLL (VLLL)~\cite{he2017variable}.
-Recently, Ambainis et al. \cite{ambainis2012quantum} introduced a quantum version LLL (QLLL), which was then shown to be powerful for the quantum satisfiability problem.
+The Lov{\'a}sz Local Lemma (LLL) is a very powerful tool in combinatorics and probability theory to show the possibility of avoiding all bad events under some weakly dependent conditions.
+In a seminal paper, Ambainis, Kempe, and Sattath (JACM 2012) introduced a quantum version LLL (QLLL) which shows the possibility of avoiding all ``bad" Hamiltonians under some weakly dependent condition, and applied QLLL to the random k-QSAT problem.
+Sattath, Morampudi, Laumann, and Moessner (PNAS 2015) extended Ambainis, Kempe, and Sattath's result and showed that Shearer's bound is a sufficient condition for QLLL, and conjectured that Shearer's bound is indeed the tight condition for QLLL.

-In this paper, we prove that Shearer's bound is tight for QLLL, i.e., the relative dimension of the smallest satisfying subspace is completely characterized by the independent set polynomial, affirming a conjecture proposed by Sattath et al.~\cite{pnas,Morampudi2018Many}.
-Our result also shows the tightness of Gily{\'e}n and Sattath's algorithm \cite{gilyen2016preparing}, and implies that the lattice gas partition function fully characterizes quantum satisfiability for almost all Hamiltonians with large enough qudits~\cite{pnas}.
+In this paper, we affirm this conjecture.
+Precisely, we prove that Shearer's bound is tight for QLLL, i.e., the relative dimension of the smallest satisfying subspace is completely characterized by the independent set polynomial.
+Our result implies the tightness of Gily{\'e}n and Sattath's algorithm (FOCS 2017), and also implies that the lattice gas partition function fully characterizes quantum satisfiability for almost all Hamiltonians with large enough qudits (Sattath, Morampudi, Laumann and Moessner, PNAS 2015).

-Commuting LLL (CLLL), LLL for commuting local Hamiltonians which are widely studied in the literature, is also investigated here.
+The commuting LLL (CLLL), which focuses on commuting local Hamiltonians, is also investigated here.
 We prove that the tight regions of CLLL and QLLL are different in general.
-This result might imply that it is possible to design an algorithm for CLLL which is still efficient beyond Shearer's bound.
+This result indicates that it is possible to design an algorithm for CLLL which is still efficient beyond Shearer's bound.

-In applications of LLLs, the symmetric cases are most common, i.e., the events are with the same probability ~\cite{gebauer2016local,gebauer2009lovasz} and the Hamiltonians are with the same relative dimension ~\cite{ambainis2012quantum,pnas}.
-We give the first lower bound on the gap between the symmetric VLLL and Shearer's bound.
-Our result can be viewed as a quantitative study on the separation between quantum and classical constraint satisfaction problems.
-Additionally, we obtain similar results for the symmetric CLLL.
-As an application, we give lower bounds on the critical thresholds of VLLL and CLLL for several of the most common lattices.